Metro Bond Opportunity Solicitation

 1. Follow the link.

-2. Click the left button to download entire folder to your computer.
-Avoid clicking "Save to my files" as that will ask for a login.
+2. Click the "Download Entire Folder” button to download to your computer.
+Avoid "Save to my files" as that will ask for a login.

 To view individual forms and appendices included in the application package, scroll down to the bottom section on this page.